 |Hashmosphere ||Despite the cozy bar, or blooming small whichever description is your preference, the pub has a large dining conservatory which, although somewhat bereft of character, meant that plenty of seating was available.
 Somewhat insulated from the huddle at the bar, it was a fairly pleasant place to be with direct access from the kitchen for the chips.
 Decent car park with plenty of alternatives on the adjacent roads.|

-Sitting betwixt the woods and large indifferent housing sprawl, the Squirrel looks and is twee apart from the modern, but necessary, added bit.
+Sitting betwixt the woods and large indifferent housing sprawl, the Squirrel looks, and is, twee apart from the modern, but necessary, added dining room.
 Well rated for its culinary delights, whilst the bar is small, the gents lavatorial facilities can only euphemistically be described as small.
 Here, three is a crowd and friendships or otherwise can easily be made due to close proximity.
-If only that third beer pump wasn't gathering dust!
+Careful aim is required and perhaps they should consider installing the Swiss system of a porcelain fly centred in the bowls to ensure accuracy!